IHT Portfolios Explained

 How do I invest?

-If you’re an experienced investor comfortable with the risks, Visit the offers page for a list of opportunities available.
+If you’re an experienced investor comfortable with the risks, browse the list of offers currently available.
 The two-year clock starts ticking once funds have been invested.

 What returns could IHT portfolios offer?

 Most IHT portfolios target returns that aim to beat inflation – typically around 3% a year.
 Please note, returns are not guaranteed and capital is at risk.

 An inheritance tax portfolio will have an initial charge (they vary widely from zero to 5.5%) and an annual management fee (typically in the region of 2% plus VAT).

 Some providers may also apply performance fees and other charges.
 Please read the provider documents for full details of the charges.

 IHT portfolios are for experienced investors whose estates are large enough to be affected by inheritance tax and who want to keep control of their assets.
 They must be comfortable with taking significant investment risks.
 The type of portfolio chosen depends on many factors, including attitude to risk and whether income is needed.
 If in doubt, always seek professional advice.